Pitman's discrete $2M-X$ theorem for arbitrary initial laws and continuous time limits: Proof of Proposition

 We would like to thank Yizao Wang for several stimulating discussions which in particular led to Theorem \ref{T-YZ}.
-WB's research was partially supported by Simons Foundation/SFARI Award Number: 703475, US.
-JW's research was partially supported by grant IDUB no. 1820/366/201/2021, Poland.
+WB's research was partially supported by Simons Foundation Award Number: 703475, US.
+JW's research was partially supported by grant IDUB no. 1820/366/201/2021, Poland, and National Science Center Poland [project no. 2023/51/B/ST1/01535].
 The authors acknowledge support from the Taft Research Center at the University of Cincinnati.

 \polhk#1{\setbox0=\hbox{#1}{\ooalign{\hidewidth \lower1.5ex\hbox{`}\hidewidth\crcr\unhbox0}}}